vippsas/vipps-developers/test-environment.md

 ### Other data

-The test user's name, birth date, etc. are randomly generated when the test user is created and cannot be changed.
+The test user's name, birthdate, etc. are randomly generated when the test user is created and cannot be changed.

 ## Test amounts